mamaheux/pyodas2/docs/index.rst

 API Documentation
 ==================

-Comprehensive :doc:`API documentation <api/index>` is available to guide you through the advanced features and functionalities of PyODAS2.
+A comprehensive :doc:`API documentation <api/index>` is available to guide you through the advanced features and functionalities of PyODAS2.